 Vyronas is a quintessentially Greek residential neighbourhood.
 It is worth exploring if you want to have a taster for the real “local” life in Athens.

-This area extends on from Pagrati.
+This area extends from Pagrati.
 It is tricky to see where Pagrati ends and Vyronas begins.
-Although sightseeing opportunities here are few, there are many charming coffee shops and non touristic tavernas in the area.
+Although sightseeing opportunities here are few, there are many charming coffee shops and non-touristic tavernas in the area.

 - Hike to Kaisariani Monastery

 - Walk or drive up to the peak of Mount Hymettus

 - Sip coffee in Vyronas’ many coffee shops